 RISE developed a simple plan: Build primary schools in rural Angola to educate children, empower communities, and contribute to the rebuilding of the country.

-RISE currently focuses its efforts in the Bie and Benguela Provinces (highlighted) and has built schools in Luanda, Huila, Huambo and Cuando Cubango Provinces.
+RISE currently focuses its efforts in the Bie, Huambo, Huila, and Benguela Provinces and has built schools in Luanda, Kwanza Norte, and Cuando Cubango Provinces.